Ancient system, modern language

 Inner Climate

 Your Inner Climate shows the condition your chart starts from.
-It reflects the seasonal environment around your Core Element and helps explain whether your energy begins in a state of growth, stillness, refinement, intensity, or reserve.
+It reflects the seasonal environment around your Core Element and helps explain whether your energy begins from growth, stillness, refinement, intensity, or reserve.

 This is part of what makes two people with the same Core Element feel different.
 One may begin in a climate that strengthens their nature, while another begins in one that softens, contains, or redirects it.
 Your Inner Climate does not replace your Core Element.
-It shapes the way that element is first held.
+It shapes how that element is first expressed.

 Elemental Balance

 Your Elemental Balance shows which energies are strong, soft, excessive, or less supported.
-It reveals the composition you are working with and what balance looks like for you.
+It reveals the composition you are working with and what balance may require.
 For example, you may have strong Water and Metal, with softer Fire.

 Example Elemental Balance